Gairo, Sardinia: Legends

+Art

 There are many wall paintings on the village, which represent daily life of the community.
-The one in the main square is painted by M. Casula.

-Particular is the painting representing one mask of the old Carnival, "Su Maimulu de Gairu", painted by A. Ascedu.
+Particular is the painting representing one mask of the old Carnival, "Su Maimulu de Gairu".

 There are also sculptures representing soldiers fallen during WWI and again Su Maimulu.

-Both are made by A. Diana.
+The murals of Sardinia are also present in Gairo with works created by various island artists.
+The muralist Antonio Aregoni to depict the old culture of making in Gairo Vecchio such as the ancient millstones that were used in the oil mills until the 1960s of the last century.